DevMountain/curriculum-issue-template/.github/ISSUE_TEMPLATE/curriculum-change.md

    * Was the fix implemented?

    * If the fix was implemented
+      * Reference the Pull Request in this issue
       * Notify an instructor and place their name here